wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 will solve all your problems and leave you in full mastery of every situätion, because you will not be dominated by your ideas about the situätion.
 Take an
 example: You are in the company of an attractive woman.
-You get ideas about her and this creates a sexual situätion.
+You get ideas about her and this creätes a sexual situätion.
 A problem is creäted and you start looking for books on continence or enjoyment.
 Were you a baby, both of you could be naked and together without any problem arising.
 Just stop thinking you are the bodies and the problems of love and sex will lose their meaning.